Maria Deraismes: Initiation

 Maria Deraismes was initiated into Freemasonry on 14 January 1882, when it was still rare for a woman to be admitted into that Fraternity.
-She joined "Les Libres Penseurs" Lodge, of Pecq, a small village to the west of Paris.
 A year later, she and Georges Martin organized a Masonic lodge that allowed both men and women as members.
 From this co-masonic Lodge developed the Grande Loge Symbolique Ecossaise "Le Droit Humain", which grew into the International Order of Freemasonry Le Droit Humain.